Musicals101.com

 b.
 Feb.
 19, 1838 (London) - d.
 Nov.
 17, 1908 (London)

-Beginning as a child in London pantomimes, Thompson toured Europe as a dancer before appearing in a series of British burlesques -- musical shows that poked fun at legends, hit plays or social conventions, with women in revealing tights playing the major roles.
-She brought her own burlesque troupe of "British Blondes" to New York in Ixion (1868), where the sight of women in tights playing male roles caused a sensation.
+Beginning as a child in London pantomimes, Thompson toured Europe as a dancer before appearing in a series of British burlesques -- musical shows that poked fun at legends, hit plays or social conventions, with women in revealing tights playing the major roles, and featuring rewrites of popular songs.
+She brought her own troupe of "British Blondes" to New York in Ixion (1868), where the sight of curvaceous women in tights playing male roles caused a sensation.
 Planned to last six weeks, their visit took up the better part of a year, breaking box office records.
 Thompson toured the USA and Britain several times over the next two decades, offering spoofs of Aladdin, Robinson Crusoe, Robin Hood and other popular tales.

 Thompson was acclaimed for her disarming comic stage persona, but some colorful antics offstage added to her notoriety.
-Her public horsewhipping of a vituperative Chicago journalist inspired endless reams of press coverage, and even became the stuff of legend.
+Her public horsewhipping of a vituperative Chicago journalist inspired reams of press coverage.
 By the 1890s, Thompson's style of "high" burlesque fell out of fashion, and her career gradually fizzled out.
-An initially successful stint as a West End producer soon ended in financial failure, and several benefits were held to restore her security.
-After some extended bouts with poor health, she died of pneumonia at age 60.
-For a more detailed biography, see Kurt Ganzl's carefully researched Lydia Thompson: Queen of Burlesque (NY & London: Routledge, 2002).
+An initially successful stint as a West End producer ended in failure, and several benefits were held to restore her financial security.
+After extended bouts with poor health, she died of pneumonia at age 60.
+For more, see Kurt Ganzl's carefully researched Lydia Thompson: Queen of Burlesque (NY & London: Routledge, 2002).

 Truex, Ernest